MS-GPS-Hackathons/AI-Foundations-Workshop/README.md

 - **Track 3: Infrastracture**
   - **Objective:** Deploy the infrastructure and Landing Zones for your AOAI solution
   - **Content:**
-    - Infrastracture, Landing Zones, Monitoring
+    - Security, Networking, Landing Zones, Observability

 ## 📚 Resources